StephanieNeumann/prototype-programming2/README.md

 # Setup

 Download the master.zip file and unpack it.
+Add the node_modules folder in the Lock prototype folder.

 Open npm command line and change directory to the location of folder.

 `$ cd/YOUR PATH/prototype-programming2/Lock prototype`